Strengthen Your Skill Set

 He has authored several publications analyzing, sliding friction, impact speed, braking performance, glancing behavior, and data from on-board recorders.

 The Motorcycle Collision Reconstruction course is generally offered twice per year.
-If you aren’t able to attend the May course but would like to be notified when future courses launch, please provide your email.
+If you aren’t able to attend this course but would like to be notified when future courses launch, please sign up for our newsletter.

 If you’re interested in taking the course outside of the group offerings, a version without office hours is available to select students year-round.
 To request access, please reach out to Sam at smccool@lightpointdata.com